 The high court considered that it would be very difficult to prove a mobbing incident in a given workplace, so pure evidence is a must of criminal proceedings but not employment law or civil law proceedings.
 The judge finally underlined that it is difficult for one single person who suffers harm from mobbing in the work place to provide sufficient evidence and in case of hesitation the ruling should be in favor of the employee.

 Since its foundation in 1992, Akkas & Associates Turkish Law Firm has been the choice of numerous clients in Istanbul, Turkey.
-Thanks to its nationally recognized labor and employment law practice, our firm is now one of the leading law firms in Istanbul, Turkey.
-You may reach our labor and employment lawyers by email to email@example.com or through our Contact page.
+Thanks to its nationally recognized labor & employment practice, our firm is now one of the leading Turkish labor employment law firms in Istanbul, Turkey.
+You may reach our Turkish labor employment lawyers through our Contact page.